omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Average block time
 Source: https://medium.facilelogin.com/the-mystery-behind-block-time-63351e35603a

 The average time it takes to mine a block on a blockchain, determined by evaluating the network after n number of blocks.
 Compares to expected block time, which is a constant value.
-When average block time is greater than the expected block time, the difficulty level of the proof of work algorithm is reduced, and if it is less than the expected block time, the difficulty level is increased.
+When the average block time is greater than the expected block time, the difficulty level of the proof of work algorithm is reduced, and if it is less than the expected block time, the difficulty level is increased.

 ## BlockHeight
 The number of blocks in a blockchain counted between the last block and the first block.